• Skip to primary navigation

 • Enchilada sauce - Traditionally made of chiles, onion, garlic, tomatoes, stock, cumin, oregano, and other seasonings that are all combined together and then cooked until thickened.

-• Chipotle chiles in adobo - Canned jalapeño chiles that add a smoky and spicy flavor to dishes.
+• Chipotle chiles in adobo - Canned jalapeño chiles that add a smoky and spicy flavor to dishes, like my homemade spicy hummus.

 • Corn tortillas - Sturdier, chewier, and firmer than flour tortillas, which makes them great for baking enchiladas.